Trees, tinsel, turkey, snacks and Santa sightings: we've got everything you need for Christmas in Singapore – wrapped up and covered in fairy lights!

 Since the kids might not be visiting Lapland this year, you’ll want to bring Santa’s grotto to you.
 You’ll want to find the perfect Christmas tree (either real or fake will do!) and decorate it with plenty of Christmas decorations.
 Go on, we know you want to fill your home with candy canes and cinnamon candles!

 With Christmas Day inching closer by the minute, you’re going to need plenty of bribery tactics during the Christmas school holidays to keep the kids in line.
 A meet and greet with Santa and a December-long threat of the ‘naughty or nice’ list usually works a charm.
 There are also some awesome family-friendly Christmas events happening throughout the month too.

 4. Plan your family feast (or order one in!)

-If you’re staying at home for Christmas this year in Singapore, then you’ll want to know how to avoid all that cooking on Christmas Day.
-If you’re happy to do the meal prep, then order in the turkey, ham and all the trimmings in plenty of time.
+If you’re staying at home for Christmas in Singapore this year, then you’ll want to know how to avoid all that cooking on Christmas Day.
+If you’re happy to do the meal prep, then order the turkey, ham and all the trimmings in plenty of time.
 Or, skip the prep altogether and order a catered Christmas dinner to be delivered instead.
 Don’t want to do the washing up either?
 Book yourselves in for a fabulously festive brunch, buffet or lunch – there’s plenty to choose from!

 5. Start your Christmas shopping